tapetersen/aksite/readme.rst

 Uploading to ep.io
 ==================

-You need to get local_settings.py (it contains amazon keys that should not be uploaded to a public git-repo).
+You need to get local_settings.py (it contains keys that should not be uploaded to a public git-repo).

 Then you need an account at ep.io and to be added to the altekamereren app.